Improved simulation of quantum circuits dominated by free fermionic operations: Preliminaries

 \begin{lem}[Decomposition of $\mathcal{P}$] If $n$ is even, and $\beta$ is a $2n\times 2n$ real, antisymmetric matrix satisfying $\acom{\beta}{\Omega} = 0$, then there exists a real antisymmetric matrix $\alpha$ such that $\com{\alpha}{\Omega} = 0$ and

 with

 for some real diagonal matrix $\Lambda$ of size $n/2$. \end{lem} If $n$ is odd, then an analogue of Lemma~\ref{lem:decomp-p-type} still holds but $A$ is padded by an additional row and column where every element is zero.
-Lemma~\ref{lem:decomp-p-type} suggests then a useful subset $\mathcal{A}$ of $\mathcal{P}$. \begin{defi}[Commuting anti-passive FLO unitaries $\mathcal{A}$] The subgroup of \emph{commuting anti-passive FLO unitaries} $\mathcal{A}$ consists of all FLO unitaries with a generating matrix given by $A$ from Eq.~\eqref{eq:A_generator}. \end{defi} All elements of $\mathcal{A}$ commute with each other, so it is easy to verify that $\mathcal{A}$ forms a subgroup of $\operatorname{FLO}(n)$ in contrast to $\mathcal{P}$, which is just a subset.
+Lemma~\ref{lem:decomp-p-type} suggests then a useful subset $\mathcal{A}$ of $\mathcal{P}$. \begin{defi}[Commuting anti-passive FLO unitaries $\mathcal{A}$] The subgroup of \emph{commuting anti-passive FLO unitaries} $\mathcal{A}$ consists of all FLO unitaries with a generating matrix of the form of $A$ from Eq.~\eqref{eq:A_generator}. \end{defi} All elements of $\mathcal{A}$ commute with each other, so it is easy to verify that $\mathcal{A}$ forms a subgroup of $\operatorname{FLO}(n)$ in contrast to $\mathcal{P}$, which is just a subset.